-

 SR 72/Clark Road and the Legacy Trail: Construction project: Crews are constructing two new pedestrian bridges and intersection improvements along the Legacy Trail in Sarasota County.

-- Project completion is expected in June 2025.
+- Final project completion is expected in August 2025.

 -